-- The HCT must be in good condition, without fading, staining or damage. - Each HCT has it's own unique reference file which matches the target serial number. - Most benefits will be seen in a 'raw' workflow where all image optimization is done afterwards on the RGB image (see 'Recommended Workflow'.) - As with any other target, when profiling digital cameras, extreme care must be taken to avoid surface reflections or uneven lighting when capturing the target.
+- The HCT must be in good condition, without fading, staining or damage. - Each HCT has its own unique reference file which matches the target serial number. - Most benefits will be seen in a 'raw' workflow where all image optimization is done afterwards on the RGB image (see Recommended Workflow.) - As with any other target, when profiling digital cameras, extreme care must be taken when capturing the target to avoid surface reflections or uneven lighting.